maxkasy/home/_pages/workshops/ML_econ_group.md

 Syllabus, slides and readers can be found here:
 [Foundations of Machine Learning](https://maxkasy.github.io/home/ML_Oxford_2022/)
 - In April 2021, we organized a **conference** on [Machine learning and economic inequality](https://maxkasy.github.io/home/ML_inequality_conference/).
 Recordings of the talks are available on [Youtube](https://www.youtube.com/channel/UCB3VHmtU-Acta1o0wbzWaag/videos).
+- In June 2022, we organized a small **cross-departmental workshop** on ML and economics, with presentations of ongoing work and discussants, as well as a keynote by Michael Jordan from UC Berkeley.
+Information on this workshop can be found at [Machine Learning and Economics Jamboree 2022](https://maxkasy.github.io/home/ML_Econ_Oxford/Jamboree_2022/).

 ## Reading and discussion group